Donald's Ostrich

 Donald's Ostrich is an animated short film produced in Technicolor by Walt Disney Productions and released to theaters on December 10, 1937, by RKO Radio Pictures.
-It was the first film in the Donald Duck series of short films, although billed on the poster at the time as a Mickey Mouse cartoon.
+It was the first film to be originally released in the Donald Duck series of short films, although billed on the poster at the time as a Mickey Mouse cartoon.
 It was the first of the series to be released by RKO.

 Donald's Ostrich was directed by Jack King and features the voices of Clarence Nash as Donald Duck, Pinto Colvig as Hortense the Ostrich, and Elvia Allman and Billy Bletcher as radio voices.

 Plot

 Donald is working along as a custodian at a whistle stop train station and is responsible for loading and unloading luggage.
 A train passes the station and dumps a large pile of luggage on Donald without stopping.
 Donald finds that one of the crates contains an ostrich and tied around the ostrich's neck he finds the following note: "My name is HORTENSE.
 Please see that I am fed and watered.
 P.S.
 I eat anything!"

 Hortense begins to eat anything she can find at the station starting with the message.
 This includes Donald Duck's bottom.
 She then eats a concertina, a wind-up alarm clock and several balloons.
 This causes Hortense to have hiccups which Donald tries to cure by scaring her.

 Finally Hortense swallows Donald's radio and her body begins to react to what is playing on the radio.
 Donald realizes Hortense has swallowed the radio and grabs a pair of forceps to try to pull it out (but ends up getting the concertina out instead).
 When Hortense starts to react to a broadcast car race, Donald is unable to control her.
 Hortense finally crashes through a door which at last knocks the radio out of her, but she also gives Donald the hiccups.